hkohko/space-station-rs/README.md

 - [x] Creates a spaceship with custom name.
 ## MVP Specifics
 ### Mothership
-- [ ] Mothership that is able to give and receive resources from spaceships.
+- [ ] Mothership that is able to give and receive resources from spaceships
+  - [x] Give
+  - [ ] Receive
 ### Spaceship
 - [x] A spaceship that moves to a coordinate, while taking into account its remaining fuel.
 - [ ] A spaceship that is able to convert environment resource in its storage into fuel, if it ran out of fuel.